 How Important is Talent Management to Business Success?

 While this question seems pretty absurd to those of us in the “people business,” from a business perspective companies and their leaders answer this question each and every day by the decisions they make and the actions they take.
 And we know from decades of employee engagement research that many employees certainly do not feel like their company’s greatest asset.

 So how important is talent management to business success?
 Should people really be your company’s most important asset?
 Let’s start with some definitions and research results.

 The Definition of Talent Management

 We define talent management as the proactive and thoughtful attraction, development, engagement, and retention of the talent required to execute your strategic plan in a way that aligns with your corporate culture.
-While the overall functions of attracting, developing, engaging and retaining top talent are quite similar across companies, what makes talent perform at a high level is unique to each company’s strategy and culture.
+While the overall functions of attracting, developing, engaging, and retaining top talent are quite similar across companies, what makes talent perform at a high level is unique to each company’s marketplace, strategy, and culture.